 I recommend a walk along the Main River which runs through Frankfurt.
 It’s a 525 km river, the longest right tributary of the Rhine.
 It’s a nice way to see the city along the river.

 The next step is to go explore some of those sky scrapers!
 A popular place to take a picture is at the Euro sign at the Euro Tower.

 Walk through a few parks in the area…

 On the way to the Main Tower, we stopped at the Alte Oper (Opera House), which is now a concert hall.
-It was opened in 1880 but was ruined in WW2 by bombs, with only some outer walls and the front of the building left… From 1970 to 1980 it was rebuilt again, and was reopened in 1981.
+It was opened in 1880 but was ruined in WW2 by bombs, with only some outer walls and the front of the building left… From 1970 to 1980 it was rebuilt again and was reopened in 1981.

 There is a viewing platform on top of the Main Tower, which extends 200 m and is 56 story’s high.
 The tower was built from 1996 to 1999.
-They is a weather reporter that stands on the platform during weather reports for the TV station.
+They are a weather reporter that stands on the platform during weather reports for the TV station.